SziKayLeung/SFARI_developmentalgenomics/README.md

   -  Tracks of the isoform (user can select isoform to show isoform expression)
   -  Box-plot of the isoform expression (also grouped by developmental stage and sex)

+All files are deposited under `0_flask` directory.

 ## Metadata
+To create a merged file with 6 columns: isoform, gene, sample, phenotype, sex, counts.

 1. demux.csv = isoform expression (full-length read counts)
     - first column = list of isoforms
     - subsequent columns = sample IDs